 The Municipal Natural Assets Initiative (MNAI) convened in 2016 with the goal of refining, testing, and scaling up the approach to natural asset management initiated by the Town of Gibsons.
 From 2016-2018, an initial five communities (Cohort 1) piloted a methodology and guidance documents to help local governments identify, value and manage natural assets within traditional financial and asset management planning frameworks.
 These pilots assessed the value of stormwater services provided by the natural asset studied under various scenarios.
 Some common messages emerged:

-- Natural assets can provide the same level of stormwater management services as their engineered counterparts. - Under both climate change and intensified development scenarios, the value of natural assets increased. - The pilot results provided grounds for investigating the value of other natural assets.
+- stormwater management services as their engineered counterparts. - development scenarios, the value of natural assets increased. - The pilot results provided grounds for investigating the value of other natural assets.

 Important lessons were also identified: